Kioshi/Factorio-Alphamod/README.md

 **Features:**

 * New pipes that doesnt change shape according to adjacent piping
+* New I-type pipe that have fixed input and output

 **New entities:**

 * L pipe
 * T pipe
 * I pipe
+* I/O pipe